-If you have an applicable emission limit for And your operating limits are based on You must Using According to the following requirements 3.
-Mercury a.
+If you have an applicable emission limit for And your operating limits are based on You must Using According to the following requirements the lowest hourly average SO2emission rate measured during the most recent HCl performance tests.
+3. Mercury a.
 Activated carbon injection i.
-Establish a site-specific minimum activated carbon injection rate operating limit according to §63.7530(b) (1) Data from the activated carbon rate monitors and mercury performance test (a) You must collect activated carbon injection rate data every 15 minutes during the entire period of the performance tests. (b) Determine the hourly average activated carbon injection rate by computing the hourly averages using all of the 15-minute readings taken during each performance test. (c) Determine the lowest hourly average established during the performance test as your operating limit.
-When your unit operates at lower loads, multiply your activated carbon injection rate by the load fraction, as defined in §63.7575, to determine the required injection rate.
-4. Carbon monoxide for which compliance is demonstrated by a performance test a.
+Establish a site- specific minimum activated carbon injection rate operating limit according to § 63.7530(b) activated carbon rate monitors and mercury (a) You must collect activated carbon injection rate data every 15 minutes during the entire period of the performance tests. (b) Determine the hourly average activated carbon injection rate by computing the hourly averages using all of the 15-minute readings taken during each performance test. (c) Determine the lowest hourly average established during the performance test as your operating limit.
+When your unit operates at lower loads, multiply your activated carbon injection rate by the load fraction (e.g., actual heat input divided by heat input during performance test, for 50 percent load, multiply the injection rate operating limit by 0.5) to determine the required injection rate.
+4. Carbon monoxide a.
 Oxygen i.
-Establish a unit-specific limit for minimum oxygen level according to §63.7530(b) (1) Data from the oxygen analyzer system specified in §63.7525(a) (a) You must collect oxygen data every 15 minutes during the entire period of the performance tests. (b) Determine the hourly average oxygen concentration by computing the hourly averages using all of the 15-minute readings taken during each performance test. (c) Determine the lowest hourly average established during the performance test as your minimum operating limit.
-5. Any pollutant for which compliance is demonstrated by a performance test a.
-Boiler or process heater operating load i.
-Establish a unit specific limit for maximum operating load according to §63.7520(c) (1) Data from the operating load monitors or from steam generation monitors (a) You must collect operating load or steam generation data every 15 minutes during the entire period of the performance test. (b) Determine the average operating load by computing the hourly averages using all of the 15-minute readings taken during each performance test. (c) Determine the highest hourly average of the three test run averages during the performance test, and multiply this by 1.1 (110 percent) as your operating limit.
+Establish a unit- specific limit for minimum oxygen level according to § 63.7520 oxygen analyzer system specified (a) You must collect oxygen data every 15 minutes during the entire period of the performance tests. (b) Determine the hourly average oxygen concentration by computing the hourly averages using all of the 15-minute readings taken during each performance test. (c) Determine the lowest hourly average established during the performance test

+If you have an applicable emission limit for And your operating limits are based on You must Using According to the following requirements as your minimum operating limit.
+5. Any pollutant for which compliance is demonstrated by a performance test i.
+Establish a unit specific limit for maximum operating load according to § 63.7520(c) operating load monitors or from steam generation (a) You must collect operating load or steam generation data every 15 minutes during the entire period of the performance test. (b) Determine the average operating load by computing the hourly averages using all of the 15-minute readings taken during each performance test. (c) Determine the average of the three test run averages during the performance test, and multiply this by 1.1 (110 percent) as your operating limit.